IbrahimDayax/BankTicketMachine/README.md

 Simulation and verification were carried out using ModelSim.
 The steps involved were:

 1. **Compilation:**
-   - The Verilog modules were compiled using ModelSim.
+   - The Verilog modules were compiled using Quartus Prime.
 The compilation log showed no errors and two warnings, which were investigated and confirmed to be non-critical.

 2. **Simulation:**
    - The `tb_bank_ticket_machine` testbench was used to simulate the design.
 The simulation was run for 1000ns to observe the behavior of the system in response to various inputs.